 How Automation is Changing Car Safety

-As technology becomes more prevalent in our vehicle functions, new questions regarding auto safety arise.
+As technology becomes increasingly prevalent in our vehicle systems, new questions about auto safety arise.
 How can we trust computers to regulate our vehicles?
 Is having less human control over driving safe?
-We do not have definite answers to these questions yet.
-However, human designed vehicles always have the potential to be unsafe, regardless of what technology is integrated into the vehicle.
+We do not yet have definite answers to these questions.
+However, human-designed cars are inherently unsafe, regardless of the technology integrated into the vehicle.

 New Technologies That Are Changing Car Safety

-- Autonomous vehicles: Much press has been made about self-driving cars, which have become a hot topic of debate due to safety concerns.
+• Autonomous vehicles: Much press has been made about self-driving cars, which have become a hot topic of debate due to safety concerns.
 However, this technology is new, and safety features are likely to improve.
-The vast majority of car accidents, including ones with self-driving cars, are caused by human errors.
+The vast majority of car accidents, including those involving self-driving cars, are caused by human error.
 Speeding, driving while intoxicated, and distracted driving account for most fatal car accidents.
-Many vehicles are equipped with self-steering features and electronic stability control, which senses loss of traction on the road and attempts to correct the issue.
-A study completed by the Insurance Institute for Highway Safety, concluded that newer vehicles that have more autonomous electronic safety features decrease the risk of dying in a crash by almost one-third.
+Many vehicles are equipped with self-steering features and electronic stability control, which sense a loss of traction on the road and attempt to correct it.
+A study by the Insurance Institute for Highway Safety found that newer vehicles with more advanced electronic safety features reduce the risk of dying in a crash by almost one-third.

-- Driver assistance: These features are becoming more popular, offering parking with rear-view camera assistance, different driving modes for weather and road conditions, blind-spot monitoring devices, and collision control systems.
-When the car senses that a threat of a collision is eminent, brake-systems work to stop the vehicle automatically on behalf of the driver to avoid an accident in some cases.
+• Driver assistance: These features are becoming more popular, including rear-view camera parking assistance, different driving modes for weather and road conditions, blind-spot monitoring devices, and collision control systems.
+When the car senses that a collision is imminent, the brake system automatically applies the brakes to stop the vehicle and avoid an accident.

-- Multiple vehicle automation: The U.S. Department of Transportation has discussed a rule that would require manufacturers to include “vehicle-to-vehicle” automation, allowing vehicles to “talk” to each other, making it easier to avoid accidents.
-The complexity of the legal framework in the U.S. makes these rules hard to achieve.
+• Multiple-vehicle automation: The U.S. Department of Transportation has discussed a rule that would require manufacturers to include “vehicle-to-vehicle” automation, allowing vehicles to “talk” to each other and making it easier to avoid accidents.
+The complexity of the U.S. legal framework makes it hard to implement these rules.

 New Liability Issues Arise